stac-extensions/view/README.md

 The off-nadir angle and the incidence angle are related.
 When the off-nadir angle is low (low incidence angle) then the two angles are approximately equal.
 However, at high off-nadir angles with high altitude sensors the curvature of the earth has an impact and the two angles are no longer equivalent.
-If only providing one of the two angles, the off-nadir angle is preferred.

 The angles `azimuth` and `sun_azimuth` indicate the position of the viewed scene and the sun by the angle from true north, as shown below.